aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

     'connection' => env('SESSION_CONNECTION', 'session'),
 ```

-Now if the SESSION_DRIVER and SESSION_CONNECTION are missing from the .env file the redis session connection will be selected.
+With these defaults, even if the `SESSION_DRIVER` and `SESSION_CONNECTION` are missing from the .env file the redis session connection will be selected.

 ### Step 9 - Setting up a separate session store

 As currently configured the Laravel session infrastructure will by default use a redis store named `redis` from the `stores` array of the cache.php file.

-It will then override the `connection` setting within that store with the `connection` setting in the session.php file.
+It will then override the `connection` setting within that store with the `connection` setting in the `config/session.php` file.
 This behavior is hard coded in the framework SessionHandler and is opaque and confusing to a user.

 Also this redis store is typically configured to be used as a redis cache store so using it for the session seems a little hacky.